-The Holy Spirit bestows seven gifts at you Den No. They are found at Isaiah 11:2, only verse:

-They are found at Isaiah 11:2, only verse: a spirit of knowledge and of fear of the Lord ...
+The Holy Spirit bestows seven gifts at you Den No. I Sub Will For they are found at Isaiah 11:2, only verse: a spirit of knowledge and of fear of the Lord ...

 Today, these gift are generally referred to as: